More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Experiments

 We also explore the attack performance with more clients and less percentage of malicious clients on the large dataset - TRIANGLES.
 Figure~\ref{fig:less_percentage_nm} shows the attack results on TRIANGLES with $100$ clients and fewer malicious clients, ranging from $5\%$ to $20\%$ (here, we also take the results of the GraphSage model as the example, the results of other models are presented in Appendix~\ref{sec:less_malicious_clients}).
 Table~\ref{table:asr_less_nm} illustrates the specific attack results.
-We can see from Figure~\ref{fig:less_percentage_nm} that DBA's ASR gradually increases with more malicious clients while CBA's ASR stays very low (around $2\%$), further verifying that the increase in $M$ has a more positive impact on DBA than CBA.
-Comparing Figures~\ref{fig:less_percentage_nm} and~\ref{fig:more_clients_honest_majority}, with $20\%$ malicious clients, DBA can also achieve similar ASR (nearly $20\%$) to that of $40\%$ malicious clients (ASR of $21\%$), which means with less percentage (e.g., $20\%$) of malicious clients, the DBA is still effective.
+We can see from Figure~\ref{fig:less_percentage_nm} that DBA's ASR gradually increases with more malicious clients while CBA's ASR stays below $10\%$, further verifying that the increase in $M$ has a more positive impact on DBA than CBA.
+From Figure~\ref{fig:less_percentage_nm}, we can still observe that with $20\%$ malicious clients, DBA can also achieve ASR of more than $20\%$, which means with less percentage (e.g., $20\%$) of malicious clients, the DBA is still effective.
 With more clients in total, the attack performance of CBA decreases, consistent with the observation in Figure~\ref{fig:more_clients_honest_majority}.
 Thus, adding more clients does not change our previous conclusions (with $5$ clients).

 \textbf{Analysis of CBA results} In Figure~\ref{fig:bk_honest_majority}, for CBA, the attack success rate of all local triggers can be as high as the global trigger, which is counterintuitive as the centralized attack only embeds the global trigger into the model.
 To explain these results, we further implement an experiment (NCI1 on GraphSage model) where we evaluate the attack success rate of the global trigger and local triggers in both the malicious local model~\footnote{For the CBA, we assume there is one centralized attacker, so there is only one local model that will be poisoned and we define this model as the malicious local model} and the global model.
 As shown in Figure~\ref{fig:CBA_analysis}, in the malicious local model, the ASR of all local triggers is already close to the global trigger, which means that the malicious local model has learned the pattern of each local trigger.
 After aggregation, the global model inherits the capacity of local models.
 Once any local trigger exists, the global model will misclassify the data sample into the attacker-chosen target label.